-It is usual for only the cost of insurance to be treated as rent (and usually referred to as " ").
+It is usual for only the cost of insurance to be treated as rent (and usually referred to as "Insurance rent").
+The addition here of other expenses is

 This paragraph also contains the usual landlords warranty for "

 7. Responsibility for others